About

 In Progress and Under Review

-with autonomous belief (w/ J. Adam Carter) (R&R); its mephysical nature as a negative state;
+belief (w/ J. Adam Carter) (R&R); its mephysical nature as a negative state;

 the puzzle that social constructionism poses to our understanding of white ignorance;